 Does Insulin Resistance Make You Tired?

 Feeling tired after a meal can be a sign of insulin resistance.
-Despite having just eaten calories, the glucose may not be making its way into cells efficiently, causing a decline in energy.
+Despite having just eaten calories, your glucose levels may not be making its way into cells efficiently, causing a decline in energy.

 Other signs and symptoms of insulin resistance may include: